jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-style.md

 <input onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/tree/master/documents/jaanga-practice-notes/'; type=button  value='You are now in a GitHub web page view - Click this button to view this read me file as source code' />

-Code Style
+# Code Style
-===

-_update 2016-05-31_

 ## Standing on shoulders of giants

-The coding style of an app should follow the style of the most-used library of the app.
+The coding style of a script should follow the style of the most-used library of the script.
-* The style of an app built with jQuery should follow the style of, say, the [jQuery API Documentation]( http://api.jquery.com/ ).
+* The style of an app built with jQuery should follow the style of, say, the [jQuery API Documentation]( http://api.jquery.com/ ) .
 * The style of an app built using Three.js should follow the style of, say, the [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ).
 * The styles in both the above examples do tend to be fairly simple coding styles - which is great for our kinds of uses.
 * On occasion a greater degree of complexity is required In that case then the source code of each library should be used as it respective style to follow.

+To be added

+* Prettifier

 ## JavaScript